-Our impression is that HKT-Einstein metrics with non zero $ \lambda $ are difficult to find.
-Here we show that the examples provided by Joyce admit such metrics. \begin{thm} Let $ G $ be a compact semisimple Lie group and $ k\geq 0 $ an integer such that the product $ T^{k}\times G $ admits an invariant hypercomplex structure $ \mathsf{H} $ as defined by Joyce.
-Then, $ (T^{k}\times G,\mathsf{H}) $ admits an invariant strong HKT-Einstein metric with positive Einstein constant. \end{thm}
+As it is observed in \cite{BDV}, Joyce hypercomplex manifolds are never ${\rm SL}(n, \mathbb H), $ thus providing candidates on which positive Chern-Einstein metrics may exist.
+Recall that direct products of a compact semisimple Lie group $G$ with a torus $T^k$ of suitable dimension admit left-invariant hypercomplex structures, see \cite{Joyce, SSTV}.
+We will call $G\times T^k $ equipped with one of these hypercomplex structures $\mathsf{H} $ a {\em Joyce hypercomplex manifold}.
+Opfermann and Papadopoulos \cite{Opfermann-Papadopoulos} showed that with some choices of $\mathsf{H}$ the Cartan-Killing form can be extended to a compatible strong HKT metric (see also \cite{Grantcharov-Poon (2000)}).
+However, it remains open to determine whether a general Joyce hypercomplex manifold carries HKT metrics.
+The next theorem settles this problem while also providing a large class of HKT–Einstein manifolds with positive Einstein factor.

+\begin{thm} Let $ (G\times T^k,\mathsf{H}) $ be a Joyce hypercomplex manifold.
+Then, there exists an invariant HKT-Einstein metric with positive Einstein constant compatible with $\mathsf{H}$. \end{thm}